CLICK TO SHOP OUR BLACK FRIDAY SALE!

 Vitamin C:

-What it does > Vitamin C contributes to photoprotection, decreases photodamage, and is needed for adequate wound healing.
-It can increase skin 'brightness'.
-It also fights toxins that come into contact with your skin.
+What it does > Vitamin C contributes to photoprotection, may help reduce the appearance of photodamage, and is needed for adequate wound healing.
+It can increase skin brightness and helps fight environmental stressors that come into contact with your skin.

-How it works > Vitamin C is an essential part of skin health both as a small molecular weight antioxidant and as a critical factor for collagen synthesis - meaning it helps boost collagen production.
+How it works > Vitamin C is an essential part of skin health both as a small-molecular-weight antioxidant and as an ingredient involved in supporting a more even, radiant complexion.

-When/How to use > Vitamin C is a skin-care “active”—meaning it's particularly potent—applying too much of it on your face can potentially lead to more breakouts or irritation.
-Never apply more than 2x per day, but generally, think about applying a few times a week.
+When/How to use > Vitamin C is a skin-care "active" — meaning it's particularly potent — applying too much can potentially lead to more breakouts or irritation.
+Never apply more than 2x per day, but generally think about applying a few times a week.
 Vitamin C is effectively an acid (it's sometimes known as ascorbic acid), so layering it with AHAs and BHAs like glycolic, salicylic, and lactic acids is a big no-no.

 Tranexamic Acid (TXA):

-What it does > TXA is an ingredient that may offer many benefits for the skin, including the ability to fade dark spots, discolorations, and melasma.
-It may also be beneficial for treating acne and improving the skin barrier.
+What it does > TXA is an ingredient that may offer many benefits for the skin, including the ability to visibly reduce the appearance of dark spots, discolorations, and uneven skin tone.
+It may also be beneficial for improving the look of the skin barrier.

-When/How to use > When used topically, it can take around six to eight weeks of regular use before you start seeing results.
-It can be used daily, but be sure to apply after cleansing and toning, before moisturizer.
+When/How to use > When used topically, it can take around six to eight weeks of regular use before you start seeing visible results.
+It can be used daily — apply after cleansing and toning, before moisturizer.
 PM use is recommended.

 Niacinamide:

 What it does > It may help calm your skin, reduce transepidermal water loss (TEWL), and increase moisture in your skin's uppermost layer.
-It is a water-soluble vitamin that works with the natural substances in your skin to help visibly minimize enlarged pores, tighten lax or stretched out pores, improve uneven skin tone, soften fine lines and wrinkles, diminish dullness, and strengthen a weakened surface.
+It is a water-soluble vitamin that works with the natural substances in your skin to help visibly minimize enlarged pores, tighten the appearance of lax or stretched-out pores, improve uneven skin tone, soften the look of fine lines and wrinkles, diminish dullness, and strengthen the skin's surface.

-How it works > It has the ability to improve skin’s barrier (its first line of defense), plus it also plays a role in helping skin to repair signs of past damage.
-Once applied to the skin, it is broken down into the form of this vitamin that our cells can use.
-Niacinamide has a normalizing ability on the pore lining.
-This plays a role in helping to keep oil and debris from getting backed up, which leads to clogs and rough, bumpy skin.
+How it works > It has the ability to help improve skin's barrier (its first line of defense), and it may help skin look more even and refreshed over time.
+Once applied, it is broken down into the form of this vitamin that our cells can use.
+Niacinamide has a normalizing effect on the pore lining, helping to keep oil and debris from backing up and causing clogged, rough, bumpy skin.

 Snail Mucin:

-What it does > Its purported benefits include moisturizing the skin, fighting signs of premature skin aging, and healing wounds.
+What it does > Its benefits include moisturizing the skin, visibly addressing signs of premature skin aging, and supporting overall skin comfort.

-How it works > This is due to the AHA found within; Glycolic acid, an AHA present in snail mucin, has been shown to help unclog pores, improve skin texture, reduce fine lines and wrinkles, boost collagen production, and fade dark spots (aka hyperpigmentation).
+How it works > Glycolic acid — an AHA present in snail mucin — has been shown to help unclog pores, improve skin texture, visibly reduce fine lines and wrinkles, and fade the look of dark spots (aka hyperpigmentation).

-What it does > AHAs exfoliate your skin, improve its natural moisturizing abilities, and stimulate collagen production.
-BHAs are effective for calming inflammation, redness, or rosacea.
-They’re also highly effective at penetrating oily pores.
+What it does > AHAs exfoliate your skin, improve moisture retention, and may contribute to a plumper, more youthful appearance.
+BHAs are effective for calming the look of inflammation and redness, and they're highly effective at penetrating oily pores.

-How it works > Alpha and Beta hydroxy acid, though similar, differ in how deeply they exfoliate; for some, BHA's are too strong of an exfoliant.
+How it works > Alpha and Beta hydroxy acids, though similar, differ in how deeply they exfoliate — for some, BHAs are too strong an exfoliant.

-When/How to use > If you have normal to dry skin and want a product that helps restore moisture, combat aging, and improve the appearance of sun damage, you would use an AHA, since BHA's works on a deeper level to help combat acne and improve deep sun damage.
+When/How to use > If you have normal to dry skin and want a product that helps restore moisture, address visible aging, and improve the appearance of sun damage, you would use an AHA, since BHAs work on a deeper level to help address acne and improve the look of deep sun damage.

 Ceramides/Peptide serums:

 What it does > Think of ceramides as the glue that holds your skin cells together — they also help retain moisture and prevent environmental damage from pollution or harsh weather conditions.
-Peptides are for targeted skincare concerns – like increasing skin firmness or decreasing inflammation.
+Peptides are for targeted skincare concerns — like improving the look of skin firmness or calming the appearance of redness.

-How it works > Peptides are a type of amino acid that helps form collagen and elastin.
-Ceramides are a type of lipid or fat that naturally occurs in the skin and they’re essential for maintaining plump, hydrated skin as we age.
+How it works > Peptides are a type of amino acid involved in how the skin maintains its structure.
+Ceramides are a type of lipid (fat) that naturally occurs in the skin and they're essential for maintaining plump, hydrated-looking skin as we age.

 When/How to use > These can be used after cleansing and toning, before moisturizing, and they can be used daily.

-How it works> They can be useful in some situations where they can act as an emulsifier and help lift oily residues from makeup or other products and pollutants from the skin.
+How it works > They can be useful in situations where they act as an emulsifier and help lift oily residues from makeup or other products and pollutants from the skin.

 Dermal Estrogen (estriol):